OHIF/Viewers/platform/docs/docs/platform/services/data/StateSyncService.md

 To avoid clearing the state, the mode definition should store any transient state in the mode onModeExit and recover it in the `mode.onModeEnter`.

-## OHIF Registered State
+## OHIF Registered State Sync Stores
-There are a number of defined states here.
-It is recommended to update this list as states are added:
+There are a number of defined stores here.
+It is recommended to update this list as state stores are added:

+### Default Extension Stores

 * `viewportGridStore` has viewport grid restore information for returning to an earlier grid layout.
 * `reuseIdMap` has a map of names to display sets for preserving user changes to hp display set selections.
 * `hanging` has a map of the hanging protocol stage information applied (HPInfo)
-* `presentationSync` has the cornerstone presentation state information
 * `toggleHangingProtocol` has the previously applied hanging protocol, to toggle an HP off.

-* `querySync` has the previously applied query information.
-Not fully implemented yet.
+### Cornerstone Extension Stores

+* `lutPresentationStore` has the cornerstone LUT (window level) presentation state information
+* `positionPresentationStore` has the cornerstone viewport position (camera, initial image) information